AmmaraSirkhot/frontend-mentor-challenge-Hotel-booking-confirmation-page/README.md

   - [AI Collaboration](#ai-collaboration)

 ## Overview
 It was a new experience for me to build this page.I used css flex box and grid for layout.
-And transition and transform properties for animation.I also used jscript for menu button and copy button function.
+And transition and transform properties for animation.I also used jscript for menu button function.

 ### The challenge